cabol/west/README.md

 ### Note ###

-If you are running `west` in cluster, and you have several instances of `yaws` listen in different `host:port`, you can open several browser TABs, pointing to different `west` instances, ex.: some tabs to `http://HostX:PortX/index.html`, others to `http://HostY:PortY/index.html`, and in this way to others (is like a manual HTTP load balancing).
+If you are running `west` in cluster, and you have several instances of Web Server listen in different `host:port`, you can open several browser TABs, pointing to different `west` instances, e.g.: some tabs to `http://HostX:PortX/index.html`, others to `http://HostY:PortY/index.html`, and in this way to others (is like a manual HTTP load balancing).